-- Bolts are detected automatically and grouped with respect to their length and direction. - The coupling surfaces in the thread area are proposed and can be adjusted or confirmed after visual checking.
+- Bolts are detected automatically and grouped with respect to their length and direction. - The coupling surfaces in the thread area are proposed and can be adjusted or confirmed after visual checking. - The wizard is capable to detect holes for screw candidates.

-Figure 60: Navigation in the component tree of a substructure model
+Figure 65: Navigation in the component tree of a substructure model

-Figure 61: Visualization of components of a substructure model
+Figure 66: Visualization of components of a substructure model